 - Fully charge the battery before shooting.

-- It is advisable to keep a spare battery in an internal pocket, so it will keep the charge longer
+- It is advisable to keep an extra battery in an internal pocket so that it will keep the charge longer

 - Use the optional battery grip and always have a strategic supply of batteries or accumulators with you

-- I also draw your attention to the fact that "native" branded batteries from Canon, Nikon, Sony, etc. work much more reliably and longer than their Chinese counterparts.
-This is especially critical for winter photography.
+I also draw your attention to the fact that “native” branded batteries from Canon, Nikon, Sony, etc., work much more reliably and more prolonged than their Chinese counterparts.
+It is especially critical for winter photography.

-When you move from a warm room to the street (i.e. when the temperature drops overboard), the operation of your camera becomes much more difficult.
+When you move from a warm room to the street (i.e., when the temperature drops overboard), the operation of your camera becomes much more difficult.
 The camera may take longer than usual to react to your manipulations, and lenses sometimes fog up.
-Do not be alarmed, there is nothing wrong with that, the laws of physics just work.
+Do not be alarmed; there is nothing wrong with that; the laws of physics work.

 Give your vehicle some time to adjust to the weather.
-To mitigate the effects of temperature changes, do not remove the camera from the case for 5-7 minutes when you are outside on a winter day.
+Do not remove the camera from the case for 5-7 minutes when you are outside on a winter day to mitigate the effects of temperature changes.
 Then take the camera out of the case and keep it off for a few more minutes.
 Then you can start shooting.

 To combat lens fogging, you can prepare a soft cloth or tissue beforehand.
-Microfiber cloths do an excellent job with this task, which gently remove condensation without leaving streaks.
+Microfiber cloths do an excellent job with this task, which gently removes condensation without leaving streaks.

-If you have a break in shooting, but you still have to stay outside, turn off the camera and put it in the case.
-You can remove the battery beforehand and hide it in a warm place - for example, in the inner pocket of your jacket.
-This way your equipment will last you longer when shooting in winter in difficult weather conditions.
+If you have a break in shooting but still have to stay outside, turn off the camera and put it in the case.
+You can remove the battery beforehand and hide it in a warm place – for example, in the inner pocket of your jacket.
+This way, your equipment will last you longer when shooting in winter in difficult weather conditions.